 Our full-time MBA is a one-year intensive programme based on campus in Leeds.
 Drawing on the strengths of this vibrant city, you work closely with resident academics and MBA colleagues from across the globe to develop your skills through study, coaching and practical application of the latest academic theory.

-An integral part of the Leeds MBA is the opportunity to put the knowledge and skills you learn into practice with opportunities to work with a range of organisations.
-As well as considering a range of business case studies and hearing from guest speakers, you’ll apply your skills through the completion of two live challenges.
+At Leeds, we focus on practice-based learning.
+An integral part of your MBA experience is the opportunity to work with industry and put the knowledge and skills you learn into practice.
+You’ll work with a range of organisations, consider different business case studies, learn from guest speakers, and apply your skills through the completion of three live challenges.

-The Leeds MBA will connect you to a network of corporate partners, practitioners and alumni, with plenty of opportunities to build your own professional network.
-Your project work will bring you into contact with some of our many partners.
-We have relationships with Marks & Spencer, IBM, Yorkshire Bank, Asda-Walmart, Lloyds Banking Group, KPMG and the NHS, as well as small and medium-sized enterprises, charities and social enterprises.
+The Leeds MBA will connect you to a network of corporate partners, practitioners and alumni, with plenty of opportunities to build your own professional network through your practice-based work.
+We have existing relationships with Marks & Spencer, IBM, Yorkshire Bank, Asda, Lloyds Banking Group, Universal Music, KPMG and the NHS, as well as many small and medium-sized enterprises, charities and social enterprises.

-You’ll meet prominent external speakers and connect with local business professionals through networking events such as our guest speaker lecture series.
+You’ll meet prominent external speakers and connect with business professionals through networking opportunities, guest speaker events, and alumni talks.
 Studying alongside MBA colleagues from a range of professional backgrounds will also broaden your perspective and provide you with a close support network that will extend beyond graduation.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.